jneem/bibtex-rs/README.md

   display will match the input file more closely than BibTex's.
 This is because BibTex sometimes changes parts of the input to lowercase before printing the error message.
+- BibTex has (in my opinion) some bugs while parsing names containing unbalanced braces.
+For example, in the string "{First} } {Last", it declares the first name to be "{First} }" instead of "{First}".
+We don't replicate this behavior (which is quite hard to hit, anyway, because the `.bib` parser won't let unbalanced braces through).